discord-csharp/meta/posts/final-survey-2020/post.md

 ![activation](activation.png)

-**Retention** seems to be sporradic and hard to measure.
+**Retention** seems to be sporadic and hard to measure.
 Our best guess is that it is equal or a little more consistent than pre-survey.
 We will continue to look at this.

 ![retention](retention.png)